 Serbian spruce grows best in regions with cool summers, which is why it is not recommended for homeowners who live south of USDA zone 7.
-The Southeast of the U.S. has summers that are too hot and humid for Serbian spruce.
+The United States Southeast has summers that are too hot and humid for Serbian spruce.

 To feed Serbian spruce organically, back-fill with compost at planting time.
 Top-dress periodically with compost as the tree matures.
 Water the compost thoroughly into the soil.